Cherkasy Castle

-Cherkasy Castle (Черкаський замок) is a former medieval wooden castle in Cherkasy, Ukraine built as a defense against enemies of the Golden Horde and later against Turks and Crimean Tatars.
+The Cherkasy Castle (Черкаський замок) is a former medieval wooden castle in Cherkasy, Ukraine built as a defense against enemies of the Golden Horde and later against Turks and Crimean Tatars.

 The city of Cherkasy grew up around the castle.
 The wooden castle was rebuilt in 1549.
 Today traces of the castle no longer exist.

 The structure of the castle

 The dimensions of the first castle were 60 meters by 40 meters along the Dnieper strip.
 The walls were built of oak and pine logs, placed vertically and very tightly filled with earth.
 At the corners of 4 pine towers were large-caliber guns, made in Cherkasy in 1532.

 The castle was located within the modern square of Bohdan Khmelnytsky, on Castle Hill.
 At that time, Kyiv region was under the rule of Lithuania, and Cherkasy was owned by Skirgaila.
 The walls of which stretched along the hem of the modern Rose Valley.

 The castle had barns, stables, barns, a house for the elderly, rooms for guests, a house for the castle staff, two pubs, a prison and a church.
 It was surrounded by a wide moat.
 The city of Cherkasy itself was built on both sides of the castle which had a fortification and a prison with two gates.